Tube vs Pipe: A Comprehensive Article to Tell the Difference

-Tube Ever wonder why pipe cutting isn’t called tube cutting, and tube expanders aren’t called pipe expanders?
-Both tools appear to be working on hollow cylinders, so many people wonder what the difference between tube and pipe actually is.
+Ever wonder why pipe cutting isn’t called tube cutting, and tube expanders aren’t called pipe expanders?
+Both tools appear to be working on hollow cylinders, so many people wonder what the difference (tube vs pipe) actually is.

 What is a Pipe?